Mamoru Takuma: Criminal history

 On 21 November 1984, Takuma raped a woman while collecting rent for a condominium management company.
-After the incident, believing the woman had filed a complaint to the police, he consulted a psychiatrist with his mother on 12 December and he complained about hearing hallucinations, "feeling that he's plunged into someone" and other complaints.
-The hospital initially diagnosed him with anxiety, but later stated it was schizophrenia in the medical certificate and in response to police inquiries.
+After the incident, believing the woman had filed a complaint with police, he consulted a psychiatrist with his mother on 12 December and complained about hearing hallucinations, "feeling that he's plunged into someone" and other complaints.
+The hospital initially diagnosed Takuma with anxiety but later stated he was schizophrenic in his medical certificate and in response to police inquiries.

 Takuma, who was placed in a closed ward, was dissatisfied with his care.
 On 4 January 1985, he jumped from the roof of the hospital's fifth floor in a suicide attempt, but instead fractured his mandible and maxilla.
-He later wrote to his mother that he was hospitalized to avoid being pursued by the police in a rape case and jumped off the fifth floor to "harass his parents".
+He later wrote to his mother that he was hospitalized to avoid being pursued by police in a rape case and jumped to "harass his parents."
 After being discharged from the hospital, Takuma decided to commit even more crimes for "revenge on the world."
-Later, the doctor in charge of Takuma's psychological examination stated that it may have strengthened his resentment towards society.
+Later, the doctor in charge of his psychological examination stated that it may have strengthened his resentment towards society.

 In November 1986, Takuma was sentenced to three years in prison for the rape charge.
 While in prison, he jumped out of the hospital ward, explaining in a letter to his mother that he did it because she would not cooperate regarding his discharge.
-He demanded that his parents pay for his living expenses after release.
+Takuma demanded that his parents pay for his living expenses after release.
 His father refused, citing Takuma's lack of remorse, and told him that he would hand over the money he traded in for his personal belongings to disown him.